Car seat safety

 5. Can the child stay seated like this for the whole trip?

-Children between the ages of 8 and 16
+Children between the ages of eight and 16

-Colorado Law: Children between the ages of 8 and 16 must use a seatbelt or child restraint.
+Colorado law—Children ages of eight and 16 must use a seat belt or child restraint.

-Best Practice: Follow the guidelines above to know when your child can safely stop using the booster.
+Best practice—Refer to your child's booster seat to determine when he/she can safely stop using the booster.
 Keep your child in the back seat as long as possible, at least until age 13 and 100 pounds.
-If your teenager is in the front seat, put the seat as far back as possible in case the airbag deploys in an accident.
+When your teen is in the front seat, put the seat back as far as possible in case the airbag deploys in an accident.